Subodh2044/Final_Project/README.md

 ## Questions we hope to answer with the data:
 * What factors are key to airline passenger satisfaction?
-* Is it known if a new customer can be satisfied or not, based on their personal information such as : gender, age, type of travel ... ?
+* What machine learning model is the best predictor of airline passenger satisfaction?

-* How can we improve the machine learning classification technique to understand the key features that correlate with the variable being predicted?
+*Include?
+(How can we improve the machine learning classification technique to understand the key features that correlate with the variable being predicted?)
+(Is it known if a new customer can be satisfied or not, based on their personal information such as : gender, age, type of travel ... ?)

 ## Technology
 The detail technology we used is in the link